Recommendations & Conclusions

 In its observations on the Bill, the UNHCR states: “while designation of safe countries may be used as a procedural tool to prioritise or accelerate the examination of applications in carefully circumscribed situations, it does not displace the requirement for an individualised assessment of an asylum claim.
 Section 59 therefore …

-Government response.
 The government defended Section 59 of the IMA 2023, explaining it broadens existing inadmissibility provisions and includes safeguards for exceptional circumstances and continuous country safety reviews.
-It implicitly rejected UNHCR's encouragement for repeal, arguing that current continuous monitoring is more …
+It implicitly rejected UNHCR's encouragement for repeal, arguing that current continuous monitoring is more flexible than time-bound reviews.

 Ministry of Justice